danvk/rusty-boggle/README.md

     use crate::trie;

 This _only_ works if you also have `mod trie` in `main.rs`.
+This also doesn't work from a file in `bin/prog.rs`.

 You can't mutate parameters as you can in C or JS.